 Most people know that putting in more than 40 hours per week equates to working overtime, but it is important to remember that certain salaried employees are entitled to overtime pay.
 Some employers attempt to avoid overtime entirely by classifying employees as independent contractors.
 Not only is this illegal, you are opening yourself up for violations of wage and hour laws.
 Make sure you classify your employees properly.

-If you have non-exempt employees working overtime, including off the clock work, pay them for that time and make sure your payroll administrators are up to date on current wage and hour laws.
+If you have non-exempt employees working overtime, including off-the-clock work, pay them for that time and make sure your payroll administrators are up to date on current wage and hour laws.
 Although it might feel expensive now, doing so will save avoidable litigation costs down the line.

 You might have the perfect product, logo, website photo, and company name, but if any of those constitute someone else’s intellectual property, you will have to pay for using them without permission.
 Intellectual property law covers patents, which protect inventions; copyrights, which protect artistic creations; and trademarks, which protect brands.
 Violations for infringing intellectual property rights range from crippling monetary penalties to injunctions, both of which can be fatal to your business.